INFINITYX00/LevelUp/README.md

 ### Interactive AI Assistant (Hustle Ninja)

 *   **Why the Current ChatGPT Interface is Unsuitable:** The standard ChatGPT interface lacks personality and visual appeal, failing to engage a generation accustomed to vibrant digital experiences.
-Research suggests that Gen Z responds positively to gamification, humor, and relatable characters.
+Research suggests that Gen Z responds positively to gamification, humour, and relatable characters.

 *   **Our Redesign:** Hustle Ninja, a cute ninja cat avatar, serves as the student's friendly and knowledgeable career guide.
 The conversational interface uses age-appropriate language and gamified elements to foster engagement.